bhakin/cse15l-lab-reports/CSE 15L Week 2 Lab Report.md

 - We can optimize remote running by writing more than one command in a line
-- For example, when we run: cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI .
+- For example from the picture above, when we run: cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI .
 We would get all of the output from each of the commands.

 # Thank You!